-A psychiatric disability should meet the criteria for a DSM-IV diagnosis, excluding Adjustment Disorders and Other Conditions that May Be A Focus of Clinical Attention (V Codes).
+A psychiatric disability should meet the criteria for a DSM-V diagnosis, excluding Adjustment Disorders and Other Conditions that May Be A Focus of Clinical Attention (V Codes).
 Most typical diagnoses would include:

 - Schizophrenia or other psychotic disorders

-- Major Affective Disorders: Clinical Depression, Bipolar, or
+- Major Affective Disorders: Clinical Depression, Bipolar, etc.

 - Chronic Eating Disorders